GoogleChrome/developer.chrome.com/site/en/docs/webstore/terms/index.md

 will make a new copy of the Agreement available on the Web Store site http://developers.google.com/chrome/web-store/terms.
 Google will also post a notification on the Web Store site for any material modifications .
-The changes will become effective, and will be deemed accepted by you, immediately or, in the case of material modifications, 15 days after the posting of the notification (except changes required by law which will be effective immediately).
+The changes will become effective, and will be deemed accepted by You, immediately or, in the case of material modifications, 15 days after the posting of the notification (except changes required by law which will be effective immediately).

 If You do not agree with the modifications to the Agreement, You may terminate Your use of the Web